vaginessa/BurntVeggies/README.rst

 .. image:: https://github.com/getsentry/sentry/raw/master/docs/images/dashboard.png

-Sentry is a Server
+BurntVeggies is a Server
 ------------------

-The Sentry package, at its core, is just a simple server and web UI.
+The BurntVeggies package, at its core, is just a simple server and web UI.
 It will handle authenticating clients (such as `Raven <https://github.com/getsentry/raven-python>`_) and all of the logic behind storage and aggregation.

-That said, Sentry is not limited to Python.
+That said, BurntVeggies is not limited to Python.
 The primary implementation is in Python, but it contains a full API for sending events from any language, in any application.